AndrewMcNall/Microbrewery-Project/README.md

 # Coursera_Capstone
-A repository for the capstone project at Coursera
+Potential Locations for a Microbrewery in Portland, Oregon.
+A capstone project for Coursera Data Science certificate.